confluentinc/ksql/design-proposals/klip-33-key-format.md

 There are no incompatible changes within the proposal, so no demos and examples _must_ change.
 However, it probably pays to update some to highlight the new features.
 We propose updating the Kafka micro site examples to leverage the new functionality, as these have automated testing.
-It may be worth changing the ksqlDB quickstart too - TBD, as this will require extending DataGen to support other key formats.
-Something we may want in scope anyway - or should be end-of-life DataGen in favour of the datagen connector?
+It may be worth changing the ksqlDB quickstart too.

 ## Compatibility Implications

+### Default to `KAFKA` key format

 As mentioned above, existing query plays already include key formats for all topics.
 So existing queries will continue to work.